thanatom/mordor/README.md

 **mode** - choose amongst *direct*, *pm*, *tree*, *cosmo_sim*, *iso_sim*, or *auxiliary*.
 If mode is *cosmo_sim*, an offset is applied (see Zana et al. 2022 for details).

-**DumpProb** - particles are assigned to the bulge or the halo according to a probabilistic scheme.
+**DumpProb** - particles falling in overlapping regions of the circularity distribution are assigned to the spheroidal components (bulge or halo) according to a probabilistic scheme.
 If DumpProb is enabled, an additional SimArray is created and filled with a float for each stellar particle, where the integer part refers to the alternative morphological component (not assigned) and the decimal part to the probability of assignment. if **prob**$=0$, the particle has been assigned to the only possible component.

 **j_disc_min** - minimum angular momentum (in terms of the circular angular momentum) that a particle must have to be part of the 'thin disc' component.
 Default is 0.7.

-**theta** - opening angle of the tree to tune force computation accuracy when mode is 'tree'.
+**theta** - opening angle for gravitational force calculation when mode is set on 'tree'.
+It tunes the accuracy of the force evaluation.
 Default is 0.5.

-**dimcell** - cubic cell side.
-When mode is *pm*.
+**dimcell** - size of the grid spacing when mode is set on *pm*.
 Default is 1 kpc.

 This function produces a SimArray, named **morph**, where an integer from 0 to 5 is assigned to each star particle, to identify a morpho-kinematic component: